 “David brings a wealth of experience in not only perfusion education but in perfusion practice and research.
 We are excited to have David lead Lipscomb University in the preparation of healthcare professionals involved in this impactful life-saving discipline,” said Quincy Byrdsong, vice provost of health affairs at Lipscomb.

 A veteran of the United States Air Force, Webb holds a Bachelor of Science degree from the University of Colorado and a Master of Perfusion degree from the Milwaukee School of Engineering.
 He said he is looking forward to growing this new program at Lipscomb.

 “I look forward to training this generation of perfusionists as their vital role in the treatment of infectious disease has never been more apparent,” said Webb.
 “My vision for the program is for the Lipscomb perfusion graduates, with their foundation of Christian faith, to be highly sought after and to lead by example in all aspects of perfusion care.”

 In February, Lipscomb officials announced the launch of the new 22-month Master of Science in Cardiovascular Perfusion program.
-Lipscomb will partner with hospitals and companies like SpecialtyCare, a company providing specialist health care providers to 1,100 hospitals nationwide, to bring not only financial aid opportunities to Lipscomb’s perfusion students, but will also provide secure job placement after graduation.
+Lipscomb will partner with hospitals and companies to bring not only financial aid opportunities to Lipscomb’s perfusion students, but will also provide secure job placement after graduation.

 Perfusionists, who play a vital role on the cardiac surgical team, ensuring that a patient’s blood continues to flow throughout the body by utilizing artificial pumps during cardiac procedures, have been in particularly high demand during the COVID-19 global pandemic, Byrdsong explained.